 In December 2010, Eutelsat launched its KA-SAT satellite, which had 82 narrow spot beams connected to 10 ground stations across Europe, shortly followed by ViaSat’s ViaSat-1 in October 2010 with 72 spot beams, and ground stations across North America.
 This technology dramatically increased throughput, leveraging the high frequency Ka-Band (here’s our glossary if you’re not sure what that means); at the time, ViaSat-1 was the highest capacity satellite in the world.

 Both companies used ViaSat’s ‘Surfbeam’ technology for their ground network – the means by which data is passed from the ground stations to businesses and homes (sources: Eutelsat, ViaSat) – which played an important part in improving internet connectivity and speed.

 2014-2021 – Satellite Constellations Dramatically Increase the Number of In-Orbit Spacecraft

-A satellite constellation refers to a network of low earth orbit (LEO) satellites that work together to create a ‘mesh network’; Iridium was an early pioneer of this technology, and it is having a renaissance, with SpaceX’s Starlink, Telesat’s Lightspeed and Amazon’s Kuiper constellation all in the process of launching.
+A satellite constellation is a system of interconnected low earth orbit (LEO) satellites that work collaboratively to establish a mesh network.
+Iridium was among the first to develop this technology, and it is currently experiencing a resurgence with the launch of new constellations such as SpaceX’s Starlink, Telesat’s Lightspeed, and Amazon’s Kuiper.
 Because constellations use many smaller satellites than the older (still entirely viable) geostationary satellites, where three or four satellites could cover most of the globe, this has seen an explosion in the number of spacecraft in orbit.